jasonbyrne/dynamic-hls-proxy/README.md

  - secondFirst = Put the second rendition first and then order highest-to-lowest
  - nonHdFirst = Put the first non-HD (< 720p) rendition first and then order highest-to-lowest

+ ### setFrameRateRange(range: [number, number])

+Set the min and max frame rates you want to include.
+If playlist does not list a frame rate it will always include it, so be sure your playlist outputs this value.
+This is useful if you need to filter out 60 frames per second for devices that do not support it.

+### setBandwidthRange(range: [number, number])

+Set the min and max bandwidths you want to include.

+### setResolutionRange(range: [number, number])

+Set the min and max bandwidths you want to include.
+This goes by height.
+So [0, 719] would be standard definition only.

 ### setLimit(n: number)

 This allows you to only return a certain number of renditions on the list.